YamauchiYudai/C_mix/README.md

 # C_mix
-# Author: Yamauchi Yudai, 2022,
+## Author: Yamauchi Yudai, 2022,

-今まで作成したCのファイルをとりあえず上げたもの
+This code I made in some lectures.
+So this is like reminder💛